SI 2022 Labor Studies

 The Impact of Incarceration on Employment, Earnings, and Tax Filing

-Discussant: Jeffrey R. Kling, Congressional Budget Office and NBER
+Discussant: Jeffrey R. Kling, Congressional Budget Office

 2:20 pm